 - Information received from other health or medical professionals, including the NHS.

-- A copy of your facial images that you share with us.
+- A copy of your facial images that you choose to share with us.

 - Details of your purchases including past orders, any discounts applied as well as refunds processed.